Khao Lak Hotels – Tips and Recommendations

 Elegant and quiet, distant but not isolated.
 The overall design is classy, with whitewash walls and chunky wooden columns, and deceptively large grounds.
 Along a shady and virtually private stretch of sand, the Beach Club offers yoga, wind-surfing and other activities more interesting than most resorts.
 The standard Deluxe Rooms feature contemporary Thai décor, with bright paintings (not to everyone’s taste), a huge alcove with sofa, sparkling bathroom and an undersized balcony with delightful views of the gardens and pools, or even glimpses of the sea.
 Those on the ground floor have direct pool access, and secluded behind elevated walls are villas with private gardens, sea views or Jacuzzis.
 The beachside Infinity pool seems to merge into the ocean and is surrounded by a raised lounge area with perfect views and plentiful shade.
 Although about 4km north of Khao Lak town and 1km from the main road, the hotel is surrounded by a number of classy cafés and shops.

-Elegant design, idyllic beach and extensive gardens, but remote.
-This ultra-stylish resort is set among well-designed gardens with ponds, creeks and bridges, but the rooms are in two-level blocks that offer limited privacy.
-Garden Residences on the ground level feature polished floorboards, floor-to-ceiling windows, a pebble-floor shower and surprisingly undersized TV.
+Elegant design, idyllic beach, and extensive gardens.
+This ultra-stylish resort is set among well-designed gardens with ponds, creeks and bridges.
+Garden Residences on the ground level feature polished floorboards, floor-to-ceiling windows, a pebble-floor shower, and small TV.
 In the corner of each block, the Pool Residences have a sizeable plunge pool and pocket of gardens, while the Spa Suites on the second floor boast a balcony, spa and massive lounge room.
 The beach is bleached-white, and the pool is surrounded by a lush lawn and lined with cabanas of flowing curtains.
-Activities include croquet, cooking classes and kayaking, but children under 10 are not allowed at the resort.
-And it is isolated: about 3km from the main road, with only a handful of other hotel shops and cafés nearby, but shuttle buses to Khao Lak town (12km away) are available.
+Activities include croquet, cooking classes, and kayaking.
+Children under 10 are not allowed at the resort.
+It’s secluded (or isolated, depending on your tastes): about 3km from the main road, with only a handful of other hotel shops and cafés nearby, but shuttle buses to Khao Lak town (12km away) are readily available.